-PLEASE NOTE: The projected figures in this section will show as zero if you were over your NPA on 31 March 2020.
+Please note: The projected figures in this section will show as zero if you were over your NPA on 31 March 2022.

-If you were a member of the scheme prior to 1 April 2008, you would have accrued an automatic taxfree lump sum.
+If you were a member of the scheme prior to I April 2008, you would have accrued an automatic tax-free lump sum.
 This next line shows the estimate of this lump sum projected to your NPA.

-Don't forget that at your retirement, you will get the option to give up some of your pension to make a larger tax-free lump sum.
+Do not forget that at your retirement, you will get the option to give up part of your pension to make a larger tax-free lump sum.

 This line shows the estimated survivor's pension to your NPA.
-This will be payable to your spouse, civil partner or an eligible cohabiting partner in the event of your death.
+This will be payable to your spouse, civil partner, or an eligible cohabiting partner in the event of your death.

-Please note that if you were already over your NPA on 31 March 2020, the figures in section 4 will all be zero.
+Please note that if you were already over your NPA on 31 March 2022, the figures in section 4 will all be zero.